8 tips for a successful HR interview

 Be ready to show that you are passionate about this job and you will make a strong, positive impression on the interviewer.
 Now is not the time to be too reserved.

 3. Be proactive

 Some candidates let their minds wander when the interviewer is explaining the company and the position to them.
-Even if you know the business and the way it’s organised, it’s best to listen carefully.
+Even if you know the business and the way it’s organized, it’s best to listen carefully.
 Don’t hesitate to take notes or build on what they’re saying with questions.
 Not doing so may make you seem detached.

 This is a chance to have a conversation, rather than just retelling the story of your professional career.
-So you should ask questions, react, rephrase, try to engage in a dynamic exchange.
+So you should ask questions, react, rephrase, and try to engage in a dynamic exchange.
 An interview is a way for two humans to get to know each other better and not a series of hollow monologues, or worse, a confrontation or an interrogation.

 4. Know how to tell your story